lubishata/bookstore/mockup-books/quantum-nexus/description.md

 To integrate *Quantum Nexus* into your bookstore application or showcase its features, follow these steps:

-1. Access the `books/quantum-nexus` directory within this repository.
+1. Access the `mockup-books/quantum-nexus` directory within this repository.

-2. Retrieve the book description from the `description.txt` file to provide users with a captivating summary of the novel's plot, themes, and characters.
+2. Retrieve the book description from the `description.md` file to provide users with a captivating summary of the novel's plot, themes, and characters.

-3. Display the book cover image (`cover.jpg`) to give readers a visually striking representation of *Quantum Nexus*.
+3. Display the book cover image (`QN.png`) to give readers a visually striking representation of *Quantum Nexus*.

 4. Customize the integration based on your application's requirements, such as incorporating book search, filtering, and displaying detailed book information.